 The webinars are free to attend, but registration is required.
 You’ll be sent a link and information on how to attend in your registration confirmation email.

-- 15 May | How will rainfall change in northern Australia over the coming century? – Dr Josephine Brown, Bureau of Meteorology (Project 2.6)
+- 15 May 2018 | How will rainfall change in Northern Australia over the coming century? – Dr Josephine Brown, Bureau of Meteorology (Project 2.6)

-- 19 Jun | Nature-based opportunities for climate mitigation and adaptation in the coastal zone – Prof. Stephen Swearer, University of Melbourne (Project 2.11)
+- 19 Jun 2018 | Nature-based opportunities for climate mitigation and adaptation in the coastal zone – Prof. Stephen Swearer, University of Melbourne (Project 2.11)

-- 17 Jul | Regional climate change projections science, information and services – TBC (Project 2.6)
+- 17 Jul 2018 | Regional climate change projections science, information and services – TBC (Project 2.6)

-- 21 Aug | Australia’s water futures – TBC (Project 2.7)
+- 21 Aug 2018 | Australia’s water futures – TBC (Project 2.7)

-- 19 Sep | Improving Australia’s climate model (ACCESS) – TBC (Project 2.5)
+- 19 Sep 2018 | Improving Australia’s climate model (ACCESS) – TBC (Project 2.5)

-- 16 Oct | Enhancing Australia’s capacity to manage climate variability and climate extremes in a changing climate – TBC (Project 2.2)
+- 16 Oct 2018 | Enhancing Australia’s capacity to manage climate variability and climate extremes in a changing climate – TBC (Project 2.2)

-- Nov 2017 | The Global Carbon Budget 2017 and COP23 – Dr Pep Canadell, CSIRO (21 November 2017)
+- Nov 2017 | The Global Carbon Budget 2017 and COP23 – Dr Pep Canadell, CSIRO (21 Nov)